s-lando/blackjack_LiveView/README.md

 4. Add Timer for when player needs to make hit or stand decisions
 5. Add Split to enable players to hold more than 1 hand
 6. Add hand total for Dealer
+7. In the event any server crashes, persist the data using ets_table or some data store

 ## Learn more About Phoenix